linces/linces/README.md

 </div>

-	*Simplicity is the Ultimate Sophistication
+## Simplicity is the ultimate Sophistication

 ## 💼 Technical Skills